 Like every specialized field, biomedical testing has its jargon.
 Here’s what you need to know to speak the language.

 A searchable database of all the COVID tests in the world, plus all the tests in the pipeline.
-Created and maintained by Arizona State University, with support from the Rockefeller Foundation.
+Includes lots of detailed info about the science involved in each of the tests.